Captivated by Marie Le Lievre's latest works...

 A suite of new works, for the first time organized around a loose grid scratched into oil paint, form the basis of this exhibition.
 The mark-making, indeed the incisions, still feel intuitive, as does Le Lievre’s consistent and almost forensic pouring of oil paint.

-A marvelous group of paintings on paper complement the bigger canvases.
+A marvellous group of paintings on paper complement the bigger canvases.
 In these, Le Lievre’s touch with graphite drawn over duck-egg blue acrylic, suggests items of mystery assembled with both gay abandon and a slightly darker intent.

 Fix Catch (Net Let) 2023, 1370 x 1370 mm